-For most consumers, this will be their first experience with LiDAR technology.
+For most consumers, this is their first experience with LiDAR.
 But the technology has been around for more than 60 years.
 Hughes Aircraft Company built the first LiDAR prototype in 1961.
-The United States’ space program was among the first to use the technology to map the moon during the 1971 Apollo 15 mission.
+The United States space program was among the first to use the technology to map the moon during the 1971 Apollo 15 mission.

 What is LiDAR?

-11 Interesting LiDAR Applications
+7 Interesting LiDAR Applications

-- Renewable Energy – LiDAR can be used to identify basic requirements for harnessing solar energy, such as optimal panel positioning.
-It is also used to calculate direction and wind speed to allow the operators of wind farms to build and place turbines.
+Renewable EnergyLiDAR can identify requirements for harnessing solar and wind energy, such as optimal solar panel positioning.
+It can calculate direction and wind speed to allow the operators of wind farms to build and place turbines.

-- Robotics – LiDAR is used to equip robots with mapping and navigation capabilities.
-For self-driving cars, the technology is used to train an autonomous system to recognize the distance between the vehicle and other objects in the environment.
+RoboticsLiDAR is used to equip robots with mapping and navigation capabilities.
+The technology trains an autonomous system to recognize the distance between the vehicle and other objects in the environment.

 Making LiDAR Data Useful for Computer Vision

 To be useful for computer vision, and more specifically, supervised machine learning, LiDAR data must be accurately labeled, which is a big job that can be difficult to scale.
 The challenge for AI developers is transforming massive, raw data into large amounts of structured data that can be used to train machine learning models.
-That requires hours and hours of labeling data to prepare it for training machines to interpret and understand the visual world.
+That requires hours and hours of labeling data to prepare for training machines to interpret and understand the visual world.

 At CloudFactory, we understand that annotating data for computer vision models requires a strategic combination of people, process, and technology.
-In fact, it’s our specialty.
+It’s our specialty.
 If your organization works with LiDAR technology, our professionally managed teams of data analysts can help.
-To learn more about how we can annotate data for computer vision use cases with high accuracy using virtually any tool, contact us.
+Contact us to learn how we can annotate data for computer vision use cases with high accuracy using virtually any tool.